vandadnp/dartpad_workshop_starter/public/lists/instructions.md

 ## List View Item Builder

-The `itemBuilder` parameter of `ListView.builder` construtor, is defined in Flutter in this way:
+The `itemBuilder` parameter of `ListView.builder` constructor, is defined in Flutter in this way:

 ```dart
 typedef IndexedWidgetBuilder = Widget Function(BuildContext context, int index);